MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-troubleshooting-general.md

 - M365-collaboration
 search.appverid: MET150
 ms.custom:
-description: "How to troubleshoot common errors in the SharePoint Migration Tool."
+description: "How to troubleshoot common errors in Migration Manager."
 ---
-# Troubleshooting common SPMT issues and errors
+# Troubleshooting common Migration Manager issues and errors

-This article describes some common issues and errors that you may encounter when using the SharePoint Migration Tool (SPMT), and how to help you resolve them.
+This article describes some issues and errors that you may encounter when using Migration Manager, and how to help you resolve them.

 >[!Note]
-> For help on SPMT installation issues, see: [Troubleshooting SPMT installation issues](https://docs.microsoft.com/sharepointmigration/spmt-install-issues)
+> For help on Migration Manager agent installation issues, see: [Troubleshooting Migration Manager installation issues](https://review.docs.microsoft.com/sharepointmigration/mm-install-issues)

-## Common error messages
+## Frequently seen error messages

 |Message|Do this|
 |-----|-----|